gilde-der-nacht/website/ssg/websites/rollenspieltage.ch/content/en.md

 ### Admission & Registration

-{% Box type="success", link="/newsletter", linkLabel="our newsletter (German)" %}
+{% Box type="danger", link="https://anmeldung.rollenspieltage.ch/", linkLabel="To the registration" %}
-The registration will be available soon.
-If you don't want to miss anything, subscribe to our email newsletter.
+**REGISTER NOW!**\
+If you are looking for game rounds in English, please contact us via the contact form at the bottom of this page.
 {% endBox %}

 Admission is free of charge.